HomeVestors of America: History

+The Los Angeles private equity firm Levine Leichtman Capital Partners acquired the company in April 2017, when it had about 800 franchisees buying some 8,000 houses a year.
+Levine Leichtman sold HomeVestors to Bayview Asset Management in January 2022.

 On February 7, 2018, HomeVestors purchased its 85,000th house since its incorporation in 1996.

 HomeVestors passed hands again on April 27, 2017, when it was purchased by the Los Angeles-based private equity firm Levine Leichtman Capital Partners and Management.

 Proprietary Tools

 The company provides franchisees with a proprietary software system, ValueChek, to evaluate single-family homes for repair costs and after-repair market value of a property.

 The firm, in conjunction with Local Market Monitor, maintained a set of "Best Markets to Invest in Rental Property" rankings, to forecast expected performance of rental properties, particularly single-family homes.

 Criticism

 According to a 2023 investigation by Propublica, many HomeVestors franchisees "used deception and targeted the elderly, infirm and those so close to poverty that they feared homelessness would be a consequence of selling."
 The company said in response that such deals represent a small share of all transactions.

+Within days of receiving the reporters' questions, HomeVestors barred franchisees from recording such documents and discouraged them from suing sellers.
+It subsequently required all of its roughly 1,100 franchises to give sellers a written notice of a three-day period in which a contract could be cancelled, set up an ethics hotline, and revised its franchisee training.

 Awards

 On October 15, 2018, Franchising Times again named HomeVestors the "third fastest-growing franchise in America."